nmarks99/google-ML-crashcourse/notes/intoML.md

-# Descending into M with Linear Regression
+# Descending into ML with Linear Regression
 y = wz + b
 Where `w` is the weight vector and `b` is the bias